rlqualls/sugarcane/README.md

 ## Usage Examples

-To run the default checks on all files in your project, navigate to the project root and run sugarcane
+To run the default checks on all `.rb` files in your project, navigate to the project root and run sugarcane.

     $ sugarcane